sdorof1/java-persistence-frameworks-comparison/README.md

 So we dropped JPA completely, started using JDBCTemplate and discovered that we can deliver apps sooner (which was kind of surprising), they are a lot faster (thanks to effective use of DB) and much more robust...
 This was really relaxing and we do not plan to return to JPA at all... (yes, even for CRUD applications!)

 This project aims to explore other options in the SQL mapping area than just JDBCTemplate.
-It should serve us

-- as point of reference when deciding for SQL mapping framework
-- as a template of common DB usage scenarios
-- to document best practices of such common usages (**comments are welcomed!**)

 **Use code in the repository as you like (MIT License)**